omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

 `method1` and `method2` are parameterless methods, therefore invoking them is not different than how we access the `val`s.
-[As we noted above](https://github.com/grandbora/clojure-scala-cantrips#accessing-the-immutable-instance-fields) `val`s are turned into parameterless java methods.
+[As we noted above](https://github.com/grandbora/clojure-scala-cantrips#accessing-the-immutable-instance-fields) `val`s are turned into parameterless Java methods.
 For the other methods only difference is that they expect parameters.
 The code below demonstrates how we invoke these methods;

 *[class-methods.clj](src/class_methods/clojure.clj)* *`make run-class-methods`*
 ```clojure